 This guide is for new Panoply users looking to set up their first data warehouse.
 In this guide we cover:

 After logging in, you are ready to import your data from your data sources.
+Always connect to a replication of your production database.
+Connecting to the production database is against best practices.

 We invite you to try our service using this data sample.
 It is in CSV format, and you can follow the steps below to upload it to your Panoply account.